Articol disponibil numai în limba engleză

 Important: DO NOT use the ROM with 4 milliseconds stepper motor timing on a +3 that may still use the original Amstrad 3” disk drive !

-The timing may also be modified via software (running a program, look at the John Elliot site), however, the software must be then reloaded after each computer reset and it should not be used if the Amstrad 3” disk drive may be in use.
+This timing may also be changed via software (running a program which makes use of the +3DOS DD SETUP jump block in ROM 2), however, such a software must be then reloaded after each computer reset (and, likewise, such a software should NOT BE run if the Amstrad 3” disk drive may be in use).

 Please note that if the Amstrad 3” disk drive is connected but not in use, the use of 4ms head stepper motor timing has no undesired effect on the 3” drive.